+25. Types of performance assessment

+- (1) The degree programme mainly employs the following types of performance assessment:

+- a.
+Examinations

+- b.
+Written reports and assignments

+- c.
+Talks, presentations and essays

+- d.
+Project reports and results

+- (2) Performance at examinations is graded.

+- (3) Written reports, essays, presentations and project reports are subject of plagiarism check (written assignments in the following).

+- a.
+If the written assignment is found more than 30 per cent plagiarism the work is graded failed.

+- b.
+If the written assignment is found more than 20 per cent but less than 30 per cent plagiarism the assessor undertakes additional checking.

-- 25. Types of performance assessment - (1) The degree programme mainly employs the following types of performance assessment: - a.
-Examinations - b.
-Written reports and assignments - c.
-Talks, presentations and essays - d.
-Project reports and results - (2) Performance at examinations is graded. - 26.
-Registering performance assessment results - (1) The following applies to registration of performance assessment results at the Programme: - a.
+26. Registering performance assessment results

+- (1) The following applies to registration of performance assessment results at the Programme: - a.
 If the performance assessments in question are end-of-module examinations or session examinations, registration is governed by the NRU HSE rules. - b.
-Registration of interim performance assessment results is handled directly by the respective lecturer. - (2) If the performance assessments concerned are those of another university, registration is subject to the rules of that university. - 27.
-Absence, interruption, abandonment, late submission or non-submission - (1) The following rules apply in case of absence from, interruption or abandonment of, and late submission or non-submission of performance assessments: - a.
+Registration of interim performance assessment results is handled directly by the respective lecturer. - (2) If the performance assessments concerned are those of another university, registration is subject to the rules of that university.

+27. Absence, interruption, abandonment, late submission or non-submission

+- (1) The following rules apply in case of absence from, interruption or abandonment of, and late submission or non-submission of performance assessments: - a.
 For performance assessments at NRU HSE, the rules of NRU HSE apply. - b.
-For performance assessments at other universities, the rules of the relevant university apply. - 28.
-Issuing of results, cases of disagreement - (1) Students are informed periodically about their performance assessment results via their "personal offices" at LMS NRU HSE, "Student's Electronic Record Book" folder. - (2) On students' requests they may be issued academic records (in Russian or in English).
+For performance assessments at other universities, the rules of the relevant university apply.

+28. Issuing of results, cases of disagreement

+- (1) Students are informed periodically about their performance assessment results via their "personal offices" at LMS NRU HSE, "Student's Electronic Record Book" folder. - (2) On students' requests they may be issued academic records (in Russian or in English).
 Requests should be submitted electronically via the form on the Programme's website.

-- 29. Unethical behaviour - (1) Procedures for dealing with unethical behaviour in the context of performance assessments are described in the NRU HSE Charter and internal regulations. - 30.
-Core courses, electives, adaptive courses, project seminar, project, term paper - (1) Every course unit in the categories 'core courses', 'electives', 'adaptive courses' and 'Term Paper' is subject to a performance assessment. - (2) If the course unit is offered by NRU HSE ISSEK, the respective mode of each performance assessment is listed in the Course Catalogue. - (3) If the course unit is offered by another university, that university determines the performance assessment mode for said course unit. - (4) A performance assessment is passed if it is awarded a grade of at least 4. - 31.
-Research seminars - (1) Students' participation at research seminar is subject to interim performance assessment and final performance assessment. - (2) Performance assessment procedures are described in the research seminar's course outline. - 32.
-Internship - (1) Internship is undertaken in an organisation and lasts at least ten weeks, if not stipulated otherwise in HSE general internship regulations.
+29. Unethical behaviour

+- (1) Procedures for dealing with unethical behaviour in the context of performance assessments are described in the NRU HSE Charter and internal regulations. - 30.
+Core courses, electives, adaptive courses, project seminar, project, term paper - (1) Every course unit in the categories 'core courses', 'electives', 'adaptive courses' and 'Term Paper' is subject to a performance assessment. - (2) If the course unit is offered by NRU HSE ISSEK, the respective mode of each performance assessment is listed in the Course Catalogue. - (3) If the course unit is offered by another university, that university determines the performance assessment mode for said course unit. - (4) A performance assessment is passed if it is awarded a grade of at least 4.

+31. Research seminars

+- (1) Students' participation at research seminar is subject to interim performance assessment and final performance assessment. - (2) Performance assessment procedures are described in the research seminar's course outline.

+32. Internship

+- (1) Internship is undertaken in an organisation and lasts at least ten weeks, if not stipulated otherwise in HSE general internship regulations.
 It may be completed in the Russian Federation or abroad. - (2) It is the student's responsibility to obtain confirmation of completed internship from the respective organisation. - (3) The internship is evaluated on a 10-point scale, subject to the confirmation mentioned in sentence 2 above. - (4) Further details are set out in the separate appendix.